ubalklen/Artificial-Intelligence-Course-Notes/reinforcement-learning.md

 ## Monte-Carlo Policy Evaluation
 As we saw in the last section, there are solutions for the problem of finding an optimal policy when all the components of an MDP are known.
 But what if we don't know the transition probabilities?
 This is a more realistic scenario, as it would be impossible or infeasible to model the *T* function beforehand.

-In such an environment, we can apply **control methods** that are akin to policy evaluation.
-We try some policy, evaluate it and improve it if other actions turned out to be better.
+In such an environment, we can apply **model-free methods** that are akin to policy evaluation.
+We try some policy, evaluate it and improve it if other actions turn out to be better.

 As now we don't know *T*, we can't evaluate a policy using *V*, so first we must find a new evaluation method.
 For episodic tasks, the simplest idea is doing **Monte-Carlo (MC) policy evaluation**, which is basically simulating many episodes and averaging out the results.
 An overview of the process goes like this:
 1. Select a policy to be evaluated.